davidbp/python_tutorials/README.md

 This folder contains subfolders dedicated to different python modules or topics.

-- **argparse**: build a command-line interfaces for your python programs.
+- **argparse**: build command-line interfaces for your python programs.
    - `sys.argv`: Basic way to retrieve arguments used to call python scripts from bash.
    - `argparse`: How to pass keyword arguments to python scripts.